junecastillote/Get-AcceptMessagesFrom/README.md

 This script expands the output by getting other properties of the sender object like email, name and title.
 You can also modify this scrip to add more properties to be returned as needed.

+Output can be exported to CSV, HTML, JSON, XML etc. using the standard PowerShell commands.

 ## Syntax

 ```PowerShell